hyperledger-archives/fabric/docs/Openchain API.md

 }
 ```

 **Note:** The deploy transaction requires a 'path' parameter to locate, build, and deploy the chaincode.
 On the other hand, invoke and query transactions require a 'name' parameter.
 These parameters are specified in the ChaincodeID, defined in [chaincode.proto](https://github.com/openblockchain/obc-peer/blob/master/protos/chaincode.proto).
+The only exception to this rule is if the peer is running in development mode, i.e. the user deploys the chaincode themselves.
+In that case, the deploy transaction also requires a 'name' parameter.

 ```
 message ChaincodeID {